 The home study, along with the agency’s recommendation, is submitted to the Superior Court in the county in which you reside.
 The Court has up to sixty days to review and certify the applicant as being acceptable or not acceptable to adopt children based on the report and recommendations.
 If the court finds that the prospective adoptive parents are acceptable to adopt children, an adoption certification is issued and it will remain in effect for eighteen months from the date of its issuance.
 If no adoption petition has been filed within that time, certification can be extended for one year periods if the court determines that there have been no material changes in circumstances that would adversely affect the acceptability of the prospective parents to adopt.

+We are your partner in building your family in Arizona!
 Our office strives to make the certification process informative, seamless, and positive, while helping you discover the unique attributes you bring to parenting an adopted child.
 Our specialists are trained professionals who are compassionate and understanding with many years of experience in working with prospective adoptive parents.
 We will provide you with all the documents required to complete your home study, including the contract for services, application, financial statement, physician statements, and other agency paperwork.

 Once you receive your adoption certification and have provided copies of your profile books to our agency, you are ready to be presented with adoption opportunities!